-We have leveraged our TRACER discovery platform and other gene therapy platforms, our expertise with proprietary antibodies, vectorized small interfering RNA, or siRNA, knockdown, gene delivery and our vectorized antibody platform to assemble a pipeline of proprietary antibody, AAV gene therapies therapy and other genetic medicines medicine programs for the treatment of neurological diseases which we believe diseases.
+We have leveraged our TRACER discovery platform and other gene therapy platforms, our expertise with proprietary antibodies, vectorized small interfering RNA, or siRNA, knockdown, gene delivery and our vectorized antibody platform to assemble a pipeline of proprietary antibody, AAV gene therapy and other genetic medicine programs for the treatment of neurological diseases.
 We have prioritized pipeline programs for our development based on the following criteria: high unmet medical need, target validation, efficient path to human proof of biology, robust preclinical pharmacology, and strong commercial potential.
-Depending on the disease, we are seeking to develop AAV gene therapies that will use a gene replacement, or gene silencing or vectorized antibody approach, and antibodies that will use a passive administration or vectorized delivery approach.
-Our goal is to address the underlying causes or the predominant manifestations
+Depending on the disease, we are seeking to develop AAV gene therapies that will use a gene replacement, gene silencing or vectorized antibody approach, and antibodies that will use a passive administration approach.